hku-ect/BioDataKit/README.md

 # Bio Data Kit

+A accesible setup of enviro boards on a Raspberry Pi.
+The enviro boards can monitor:

+* temperature
+* humidity
+* light
+* proximity
+* sound (ADC)

+Note: we still need to calibrate these sensors!

+This reposity consists of:

 * main.py: A basic python script to send enviro sensor data through OSC
 * BioDataKitActor.py: A Gazebosc Actor to send enviro sensor data
 * BioDataKit.gzs: An example Gazebosc stage